Pistonight/botw-routes/routes/1x6/IST.md

   - if you are scared with quarter heart, you can also try to take a little bit fall damage or run in master mode
 - Get the 2 apples from the tree as you drop down to shop
 - Equip and drop sort accordingly
-  - Shaft must be second last and Hyrule Bass must be last
+  - Shaft must be third last if you only have 1
+  - Hyrule Bass must be last
   - Other items are optimized for later sequence
 - Check wood is first, dinraal fang is second, fairy is right below dinraal fang
 - SAVE